Classification of isometries of spaces of constant curvature and invariant subspaces: Invariant subspaces

-We begin by giving some basic properties of invariant subspaces for a linear endomorphism of a finite dimensional vector space, which will be needed in the later parts of the section.
-These have been studied by Shayman in \cite{Sh}. \\
+We begin by recalling some basic properties of invariant subspaces for a linear endomorphism of a finite dimensional vector space, which will be needed in the later parts of the section.
+These have been studied by Shayman in \cite{Sh}.
+In what follows we adopt his notation.